rhiot/rhiot/iot/readme.md

     export camellabs.iot.gateway.heartbeat.rate=10000

-The ID of the timer route triggering the heartbeats is `heartbeatTrigger` ( `com.github.camellabs.iot.gateway.CamelIotGatewayConstants.HEARTBEAT_TRIGGER_ROUTE_ID` constant).
-The trigger route sends the heatbeats to the `direct:heartbeat` endpoint (`CamelIotGatewayConstants.HEARTBEAT_ENDPOINT` constant);
+The heartbeat events are broadcasted to the Vert.x event bus address `heartbeat` ( `com.github.camellabs.iot.gateway.CamelIotGatewayConstants.BUS_HEARTBEAT` constant).

 #### Logging heartbeat

-By default Camel gateway sends the heartbeat event to the application log.
-Logging heartbeats are useful when verifying that gateway is still running by looking into the application log files.
-The name of the logger is `Heartbeat` and the message is `Ping!`.
+By default Camel gateway sends the heartbeat event to the application log (at the `INFO` level).
+Logging heartbeats are useful when verifying that gateway is still running - you can just take a look into the application log files.
+The name of the logger is `com.github.camellabs.iot.gateway.heartbeat.LoggingHeartbeatVerticle` and the message is `Ping!`.

 #### MQTT heartbeat